Overview

 Built-in overrides

-In addition to the user-defined overrides described above, GREASE also provides a number of built-in overrides that are built directly into the tool.
+In addition to user-defined overrides, GREASE also provides a number of built-in overrides that are built directly into the tool.
+Many of the built-in overrides correspond to functions from libc.
 For various reasons, these overrides are not defined using S-expression syntax.
 Unlike user-defined overrides, these overrides are always enabled by default, without needing the user to explicitly enable them.
-If a user supplies an override of the same name as a built-in override, then the user-supplied override takes precedence over the built-in override.

-The following is a complete list of built-in overrides, given with C-like type signatures:
+The following is a complete list of built-in overrides, given with C-like type signatures.

 i8* @memcpy( i8*, i8*, size_t )